near-ndc/i-am-human/contracts/community-open/README.md

-# Proof of concept for Community SBT
+# Open Community SBT issuer

 Based on SBT NEP: https://github.com/near/NEPs/pull/393.
 Early Design: https://hackmd.io/ZvgUeoF4SMGM4InswH0Dsg

-This is a permissioned version of the [Community Open](../community-open/README.md) contract: only contract admins can acquire a new class and designate minters.
+This is a permissionless version of the [Community SBT](../community-sbt/README.md) contract: anyone can acquire a class to be a minter and designate other minters.

 See root [README](../../README.md#testnet) for deployed smart contract addresses.